Volume 15, Issue 1*

 The world will remain in a condition of heightened nuclear danger for some time to come.

 Given the stakes, civil society and the international community must pursue options to lower tension, increase dialogue, and sustain pressure against those who might break the nuclear taboo.
 Key objectives include:

-Reiterating condemnations of nuclear weapons use: governments: civil society and governments of all stripes need to continue to state unequivocally that nuclear weapons use, or any threat to use nuclear weapons, at any time and under any circumstances, is extremely dangerous and totally unacceptable.
+Reiterating condemnations of nuclear weapons use: civil society and governments of all stripes need to continue to state unequivocally that nuclear weapons use, or any threat to use nuclear weapons, at any time and under any circumstances, is extremely dangerous and totally unacceptable.
 Key leaders need to reiterate this message in bilateral meetings, multilateral summits, votes on UN resolutions, and other venues, such as the G-7 Summit in Hiroshima in May and the nuclear Nonproliferation Treaty Preparatory Committee meeting in August.
 Nuclear war in Ukraine, or anywhere, would affect all people and this risk demands an effective and sustained global response.